-A final version of the ILA reflecting feedback from all five city councils was approved by the five city councils and the Regional Crisis Response Agency (RCR) was created effective January 1, 2023.
-The 2023-2024 Budget includes Kirkland's support to the RCR Agency.
+A final version of the ILA reflecting feedback from all five city councils will be brought back to the five city councils in late October 2022 for final adoption.
+The 2023-2024 Budget has been developed based on the expectation that full adoption will occur.